 Now that we’ve covered some of the key reasons employees don’t participate, what can you do to encourage more engagement from them?

+- Offer a broad variety of sessions - Every employee will have different mental health concerns.
+Staff dealing with long-term work-related stress may benefit from stress management workshops, while others might prefer one-to-one sessions with trained coaches to help them build more resilience.
+Ensuring your program offers a wide range of activities to cater to different employee needs is key, but the tricky bit is understanding those needs in the first place.
 We offer a Mental Health and Wellbeing Audit to help you understand what’s really going on with your people and identify the best ways you can support mental health and wellbeing at work.
-The audit combines quantitative and qualitative research methods and you’ll receive a full report with recommendations upon which to build your programme. - Include senior management
+The audit combines quantitative and qualitative research methods and you’ll receive a full report with recommendations upon which to build your programme.

+- Include senior management - An IBM study found that there is a mismatch between how senior management and employees assess the mental health situation at their company.
+According to the study, 80% of executives believed their company is supportive of employees’ physical and emotional health, while only 45% of employees said the same.
 This mismatch is not unusual and can be what causes employees to worry about taking time out of their day to attend wellbeing workshops.
 In order for a wellbeing programme to be successful, support and buy-in from the management team is required.
-Their participation will show a true commitment to improving your company’s health and wellness culture. - Prepare a good launch
+Their participation will show a true commitment to improving your company’s health and wellness culture.

-- We can’t stress this enough: communicating your programme well is the key to getting more engagement.
+- Prepare a good launch - We can’t stress this enough: communicating your programme well is the key to getting more engagement.
 This doesn’t just mean emailing your workforce multiple times about it, but also ensuring you’re really communicating the wellbeing benefits they’ll get out of attending.
 Build excitement by highlighting program success and get managers involved to encourage their teams to participate.
 You need to really sell it to them if you want them to buy into it.

-- Last but not least, make sure you get invites for upcoming workshops into diaries with as much notice as possible, especially if they are virtual and your employees are working from home.
+- Don’t forget the admin bit - Last but not least, make sure you get invites for upcoming workshops into diaries with as much notice as possible, especially if they are virtual and your employees are working from home.
 Again, consistently reminding people of the importance of attending is key!

-Mental Health Check: How does your company perform?
+Mental health check: How does your company perform?

 How mentally healthy is your workplace?
 Is there a genuine commitment from the senior leadership team to good mental health?
 Is your company a ‘safe space’ and are people encouraged to speak up?